tanio003/CNPGlobal_paper_repo/README.md

 ![Open Source
 Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)

-This repository contains code and data needed to reproduce the article:

-**Tanioka, T. Garcia, C. A., Larkin, A. A., Garcia, N. S., Fagan, A. J., Martiny, A. C.** (*under review*) Global patterns and drivers of C:N:P in marine ecosystems.

-**When using the data or code from this project, please cite it as:**
+**When using the data or code from this project, please cite:**

-Tanioka, T. Garcia, C. A., Larkin, A. A., Garcia, N. S., Fagan, A. J., Martiny, A. C (2022).
-Third version of Tanioka et al. (2022) (v3.0.0).
-Zenodo.
-Zenodo. https://doi.org/10.5281/zenodo.7076407
+Tanioka, T., Garcia, C.A., Larkin, A.A. et al. Global patterns and predictors of C:N:P in marine ecosystems.
+Commun Earth Environ 3, 271 (2022). https://doi.org/10.1038/s43247-022-00603-6

 ## Instructions